Kaiconure/lsc/readme.md

 - <mark>NEW</mark> **margin** [h v] - Set the horizontal and vertical margins for the UI chat log.
 This controls its distance from the anchor point.
 The default values can be set with `//lsc margin 0 200`.

+- <mark>NEW</mark> **size** [w h] - Sets the width and height of the UI chat log.
+There's no upper limit, with the width must be at least 300 pixels and the height at least 200 pixels.
+The default values can be set with `//lsc size 600 400`.

 - **replay** [-type all|linkshell|linkshell2|party|tell>] [-max &lt;number&gt;] - Writes chat history out to the FFXI chat window for review.

 - - **type** - Used to control the types of messages to list.
 If not specified, `all` is used.
 Shortcuts are support: `l` or `ls` for `linkshell`, `l2` or `ls2` for `linkshell2`, `p` for party, and `t` for tell.